giry-dev/mangrove-docs/docs/terms/gasprice.md

 ---
 id: gasprice
+title: gasprice
 hoverText: An estimate of the price of a gas unit, in native token amount.
-title: Gas price
 ---

-# Gas price
+An estimate of the price of a gas unit, in native token amount.